-- Our P.E. days are Tuesdays and Wednesdays.
+- Our P.E. days have changed to Wednesdays and Fridays.

-Print Art: We have been very lucky to have Ms. Ní Laighin working in our classroom over the past fortnight.
-Ms Ní Laighin will be working alongside Mr. Glynn until February 15th.
+Print Art: During the months of January and February we were very lucky to have a student teacher, Ms. Ní Laighin, working in our classroom for five weeks.
 Here we are printing art folders with Ms. Ní Laighin using a variety of different materials.
-We will be exploring different printing techniques over the coming weeks.

-Damhsa Gaelach: Over the past three weeks we have been working on our Irish Dancing in PE with our dance teacher Benina.
-We have been practicing our one, two threes and have been learning some traditional Irish dances.
-These have included ‘Ionsaí na hInse’ agus ‘Ballaí Luimní’.
+Damhsa Gaelach: During the month of January we carried out Irish Dancing in PE with our dance teacher Benina.
+We practiced our one, two threes and have explored some traditional Irish dances.
+These have included ‘Ionsaí na hInse’, ‘Ballaí Luimní’ agus ‘Droichead Átha Luain’.
 Here are a few photographs of us in action…

 ‘Music, Music, Music…: Our Christmas Concert took place on Friday, 13th December and we wowed the audience with out vocal skills.
 We sang ‘An Chéad Nollag’, ‘Merry Christmas Everyone’ and the poem ‘Twas the Night Before Christmas’.
 We also recited two short poems called ‘December’ and ‘Sleigh Bells’.
 Our performance was spectacular and we got a huge round-of-applause at the end.
 Here we were practicing for the concert.
 Unfortunately we don’t have any pictures of the actual performance (as we were so busy singing!).
 If any parents have any photographs from the concert could they please email them to Mr. Glynn.